YTO - ATL

 • Which airports will I be using when flying from Toronto to Atlanta?

-Toronto has 3 major airports: Toronto Kitchener-Waterloo, Toronto Island, and Toronto Pearson Intl.
+Toronto has 3 major airports: Toronto Region of Waterloo Intl, Toronto Island, and Toronto Pearson Intl.
 Atlanta Hartsfield-Jackson is the only airport in Atlanta.
 You’ll usually find the cheapest deals if you fly from Toronto Pearson Airport.

 • Which airlines offer Wi-Fi service onboard planes from Toronto to Atlanta?